 Write programs that do one thing and do it well. – The Unix Philosophy

 I love small commits.
 When I commit a change, I like a short message.
-The code only does what is described by that message, only has one or two migrations, each which can be rolled back, touches a limited number of files, and leaves a green test suite.
-If the commit is reverted, one thing should change and the tests should pass.
+The code should only do what's described by that message, in one or two migrations, each of which can be rolled back.
+The changes should touch a limited number of files, and leave a green test suite.
+Everything should be reversible without side effects.

 Whenever I'm pair programming, I'm quick to say:

 Can we commit this?.
 I want to commit as soon as the tests are green, as soon as I have the slightest inkling that refactorization or optimization is imminent, the moment we let our attention drift, the second anything other than the current behavior is up for discussion.

 I call this philosophy 'work small'.